dsc-courses/dsc106-2025-wi/syllabus.md

 expectations for a particular week:

 1. **Attend both lectures, participate in the lecture exercises, and attend discussion.**
-   Participation will be tracked using an online form given during class.
+   Participation will be tracked using an online form given during class and discussion.

 2. **Share and critique at least 1 interesting data visualization on Ed under the [Critiques][Critiques] category that hasn't already been shared during